 Hang on, don't throw in the towel on saving your skin from sweat-induced breakouts just yet because as it turns out, you can achieve a post-workout glow that makes your skin look radiant, healthy, and less like someone who just finished a killer HIIT workout.

 The best part?
 Following through with a post-workout beauty routine only requires a few simple steps, so you can save time and still prevent stubborn breakouts.
 Ready, set, go!

 Use a Wipe Before and After Your Workout

-Be sure to give your face a good wipe afterwards as well to completely rid your face of any excess products.
+Be sure to give your face a good wipe afterward as well to completely rid your face of any excess product.

 Can't Take a Shower Immediately After Working Out?
 Use Baby Wipes